dragon-fire-fly/german-idiom-quiz/README.md

 - Ability to play against other players
     - This could be achieved by saving the names, scores, etc to a database.
 - Store the most recently asked Qs into local storage
-    - This would enable the review table to be viewed later (until a new game is played).
+    - This could be achieved by storing the IDs of each question from the question list into the local storage and would enable the review table to be viewed later (until a new game is played).
 This would mean that the user can view the leaderboard or otherwise navigate around the site, and then revisit the summary table to see how they could improve next time.
+- Add a "Are you sure you want to leave the page?" modal when home button clicked
+    - This would give the user the choice to stay on the current page to prevent users from accidently navigating to the home page during the the quiz and losing their score.
+    - This could be achieved by setting an `activeGame` variable which is set to `true` when the game is started and `end` when the game is ended.
+The user is prompted to select "yes" or "no" to renavigate which could change the boolean value to `false` if "yes" is chosen or kept at `true` if "no" is chosen.

 [Back to Top](#german-idiom-quiz)